Track categories#

 |---|---|---|---|

-- Hoppers = movement when an animal’s larger hind feet land in front of smaller forefeet
+- Galloper = movement when an animal’s larger hind feet land in front of smaller forefeet

-- Walkers = movement when an animal places hind foot into the track of the front foot
+- Perfect stepper = movement when an animal places hind foot into the track of the front foot

 - Bounders = movement when an animal places feet in diagonal pairs

-- Waddlers = movement when an animal places feet in parallel pairs
+- Pacer = movement when an animal places feet in parallel pairs

 - Tape measure